freebasic/fbc/FreeBASIC/readme.txt

   o Linux version:

+    - If the install.sh script was successfully executed with enough priviledges, a link to the compiler binary should have been created at /usr/bin/fbc.
-    - After running the install.sh script, any user can invoke FreeBASIC by simply typing "fbc" on any dir the shell is currently at.
+      This means that any user can invoke FreeBASIC by simply typing "fbc" on any dir the shell is currently at.
+If it was not possible to create the link, you may want to alter your PATH environmental variable to be able to invoke the compiler from any directory.

     - Type "fbc" (without quotes) to see a list of options.
 To compile the hello example type: "fbc examples/hello.bas", the hello executable file will be